legna84426644/TipCalculator/README.md

 ## Notes

 - Zero knowledge and experience about swift, xcode programing and even not familiar with Mac (I'm a windows user)
-- Spend too much time for learning swift at https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID309
+- Spend too much time for learning swift

 ## License